UDOOboard/Bolt-Docs/docs/05_Accessories/01_Official_Accessories.md

 * 1024×600 high resolution;
 * Resistive touch control;
-* Compatible and Direct-connect with UDOO X86 with Windows 10/8.1/8/7, Linux and Android operating system;
+* Compatible and Direct-connect with UDOO BOLT with Windows 10 and Linux Operating Systems;
 * Also works as a computer monitor, in this case, touch panel is unavailable and HDMI cable is required;
 * HDMI interface for displaying, no I/Os required (however, the touch panel still needs I/Os);
 * Multi-languages OSD menu, for power management, brightness adjustment, contrast adjustment, etc;